 So short bio about yourself, talk about the brand, talk about what the customer is ultimately going to feel out of that experience.
 And then also include if you can’t somewhat of a brand video, right?
 Get in front of the camera.
 Again, if you’re camera shy, we can find lots of interesting ways to get your story and your point across to your customer.

 Also, remember this, your customer isn’t the only one who’s looking at your about page.
 Potential wholesale buyers, editors, bloggers, stylists, everyone is looking at your about page.
 Your about page is your reason for creating connection, right?
-So in that about page, you’re not just talking to the customer who’s gonna purchase, right?
+So in that about page, you’re not just talking to the customer who’s going to purchase, right?
 You’re also selling people on your value.
 You’re selling people on who you are.

 At the end of the day, make sure, final touch, all of your content is above the fold.
 Your customer is lazy.
 Your customer needs to be shown everything up and front and center.
 Don’t make him or her scroll down.
 Keep it all really focused, tight, and above the fold of your website.